-4.7 Suits .
+4.7 Suits.
 Except as set forth herein, there is no legal, administrative or arbitration proceeding pending or, to the knowledge of Seller, threatened relating to the Assets or to which either Seller or one of its affiliates is or would be a party in connection with the ownership or operation of the Assets, or that would prohibit or delay in any material respect the consummation of the transactions contemplated hereby.

-4.8 Compliance With Laws .
-To the knowledge of Seller, Seller is in substantial compliance with each statute, law, ordinance, rule or regulation ("Law") of any Governmental Entity applicable to it and related to the Assets, or by which the Assets are bound, except for any violation that would not have a Material Adverse Effect.
+4.8 Compliance With Laws.
+To the knowledge of Seller, Seller is in substantial compliance with each statute, law, ordinance, rule or regulation ("Law") of any Governmental Authority applicable to it and related to the Assets, or by which the Assets are bound, except for any violation that would not have a Material Adverse Effect.
 To the knowledge of Seller, Seller possesses all governmental licenses, permits, and certificates necessary for the current operation of the Assets, except to the extent that the failure to possess such governmental licenses, permits, and certificates would not have a Material Adverse Effect.
 Nothing in this Section 4.8 shall be deemed or construed to constitute a representation or warranty with respect to Environmental Laws because such matters are covered solely by Article 10 and Section 4.9.

-4.9 Environmental Matters .
+4.9 Environmental Matters.
 Except as set forth on Schedule 4.9, to the knowledge of Seller and with the possible exception of those matters raised in the Environmental Statement (as hereinafter defined) from Buyer to Seller provided for in Section 10.1 (which matters Seller does not admit constitute violations of Environmental Laws), (a) no violation of Environmental Laws (as defined below) exists with respect to any of the Assets, which violation of Environmental Laws would have a Material Adverse Effect, and (b) Seller has all applicable and required environmental permits and has filed all notices required under applicable Environmental Laws, except where the failure to possess such permit or file such notice would not have a Material Adverse Effect.
-For purposes of this Agreement, the term "Environmental Laws" means all laws, statutes, ordinances, permits, orders, judgments, rules or regulations which are promulgated, issued or enacted by a governmental entity or authority having appropriate jurisdiction that relate to (a) the prevention of pollution or environmental damage, (b) the remediation of pollution or environmental damage, or (c) the protection of the environment generally; including without limitation, the Clean Air Act, as amended, the Clean Water Act, as amended, the Comprehensive Environmental Response, Compensation and Liability Act of 1980, as amended, the Federal Water Pollution Control Act, as amended, the Resource Conservation and Recovery Act of 1976, as amended, the Safe Drinking Water Act, as amended, the Toxic Substance and Control Act, as amended, the Superfund Amendments and Reauthorization Act of 1986, as amended, the Hazardous and the Solid Waste Amendments Act of 1984, as amended, and the Oil Pollution Act of 1990, as amended.
+For purposes of this Agreement, the term "Environmental Laws" means all laws, statutes, ordinances, permits, orders, judgments, rules or regulations which are promulgated, issued or enacted by a Governmental Authority having appropriate jurisdiction that relate to (a) the prevention of pollution or environmental damage, (b) the remediation of pollution or environmental damage, or (c) the protection of the environment generally; including without limitation, the Clean Air Act, as amended, the Clean Water Act, as amended, the Comprehensive Environmental Response, Compensation and Liability Act of 1980, as amended, the Federal Water Pollution Control Act, as amended, the Resource Conservation and Recovery Act of 1976, as amended, the Safe Drinking Water Act, as amended, the Toxic Substance and Control Act, as amended, the Superfund Amendments and Reauthorization Act of 1986, as amended, the Hazardous and the Solid Waste Amendments Act of 1984, as amended, and the Oil Pollution Act of 1990, as amended.

-4.10 Tax Matters .
+4.10 Tax Matters.
 No ad valorem taxes assessed against the Assets are delinquent.
 Seller or the previous affiliate owners of the Assets have properly completed and filed or caused to be filed in a timely manner all material reports or returns required to be filed with respect to such ad valorem taxes relating to the Assets with any applicable taxing authority or, if not so timely filed, all appropriate penalties with respect to same have been assessed and paid or duly contested in good faith and reserved against.